fillumina/krasa-jaxb-tools/README.md

 - **Fixes** should contain a test that proves the solution to the problem (and the test should be present in a previous commit to the fix to show that it fails).
 It is appreciated that the solution contains as *little refactoring* as possible and is focused only on *fixing one issue*.
 Each fix should focus on one specific issue.

-- **Case insensitive filesystem** users (wich is the default on Windows and MacOS) should be careful about file naming especially considering that _firm_ files (the ones containing the expected annotations) usually are named after the class they refer to so their first letter is often a capital one (ie: `multiplePatternsWithBase-a-annotation.txt` should probably be `MultiplePatternsWithBase-a-annotation.txt`)
+- **Case insensitive filesystem** users (wich is the default on Windows and MacOS) should be careful about file naming especially considering that _signatures_ files (the ones containing the expected annotations) usually are named after the class they refer to so their first letter is often a capital one (ie: `multiplePatternsWithBase-a-annotation.txt` should probably be `MultiplePatternsWithBase-a-annotation.txt`)

 ## TODO